kaihendry/dabase.com/content/blog/justpark.md

 I have no recollection of opting in to SMS reminders.
-The fact that [Justpark don't show you are paying 40p for SMS reminders](https://s.natalian.org/2024-09-06/justpark.png) is a breaks trust my opinion.
-I don't even look at my SMS inbox!
+The fact that [Justpark don't show you are paying 40p for SMS reminders](https://s.natalian.org/2024-09-06/justpark.png) breaks trust.
+I don't even look at my SMS inbox!!
 I use the phone's native notification features.

 I have completely lost trust in JustPark and will be avoiding them as much as possible in the future.